Olympus E-PL8 vs Sony A5000

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-PL8 and the A5000 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL8, the Sony A5000, and comparable cameras.

 One feature that differentiates the E-PL8 and the A5000 is in-body image stabilization (IBIS).
-The E-PL8 reduces the risk of handshake-induced blur with all attached lenses, while the A5000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL8 reduces the risk of handshake-induced blur with all attached lenses, while the A5000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The Olympus E-PL8 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.